carefulcomputer/node-red-contrib-settings-vault/README.md

 All errors are logged with descriptive messages:

 ```
-Error: Domain not found: apiService
+Error: Group not found: apiService
-Error: Property "apiKey" not found in domain: apiService
+Error: Property "apiKey" not found in group: apiService
 Error: Invalid context type "env", must be msg, flow, or global
 ```